Solve a vehicle routing problem (VRP) using R and Nextmv Cloud

 )

-Even without having read the full API input schema specification it is already clear what the problem is about.
-We have 2 vehicles with different capacities and 4 stops, each consuming one quantity.
+Even without having read the full API input schema specification, it is already clear what the problem is about.
+We have 2 vehicles with different capacities and 4 stops, each consuming 1 quantity.
 Thus we will need both vehicles to serve all stops.
 Each stop has a position and we use the global default settings to set a common start/end location for the vehicles as well as a speed in m/s and the date time when the shift of the vehicle starts.

 In the next section we use jsonlite through the httr package to convert the problem from above into the correct JSON format.